reframe-hpc/reframe/writing_checks/README.md

         self.job.launcher = MpirunLauncher(self.job)
 ```

 ReFrame will provide a collection of custom launchers (added uppon request).
-Currently it provides only one: a launcher for VisIt.
+Currently it provides only one: a launcher for the [VisIt visualisation software](https://visit.llnl.gov/).
 The VisIt launcher can be used in a regression test the same way as the above `MpirunLauncher`; only the following import statement is required to make it available:
 ```python
 from regression.core.launchers import VisitLauncher